-Author of eleven books of poetry, fiction, and creative nonfiction, Karen Connelly has been called “one of Canada’s smartest, fiercest and most intrepid writers.” (that was CBC's Bill Richardson, in 2017; and he knows!)
-An outspoken human rights activist, a polyglot, a provocateur, she has spent extended periods in various European countries, travelled in the Middle East and North Africa, lived in Thailand and on the Thai-Myanmar border among refugee and dissident populations.
+Author of eleven books of poetry, fiction, and creative nonfiction, I've been called “one of Canada’s smartest, fiercest and most intrepid writers.” (that was CBC's Bill Richardson, in 2017; and he knows!)
+An outspoken human rights activist, a polyglot, a provocateur, I've spent extended periods in various European countries, travelled in the Middle East and North Africa, lived in Thailand and on the Thai-Myanmar border among refugee and dissident populations.
 Three of my books--poetry, fiction, non-fiction--have explored the struggles of Burmese dissidents, political prisoners, revolutionary soldiers, and refugees.
 My other deeply beloved home is the Greek island of Lesvos, where I've lived, on and off and on and on (often in my mind), for over 25 years.
 Recently, I've also fundraised for Starfish, a Greek lesvos-based first-responder organization that works with refugees.
 I've also fundraised and done outreach work for PEN Canada and worked with Syrian newcomers to Canada.

 My writings (books, essays, poems) have been translated into fifteen languages and published in seventeen countries.
-She lives with her family in Toronto and in Greece.
+I live with my family in Toronto and in Greece.
 For twenty years, I've taught creative writing at the Humber School for Writers and for the last decade I've been an adjunct professor in the University of Guelph’s MFA program, specializing in creative nonfiction.

 History of Literary Publications/Works in Progress